aledor07/Evapotranspiration_forecasting/README.md

 ## Backtesting

-The mean absolute percentage error when simulating the period from 01/05/2022 to 26/05/2023 at daily scale is 22.30%.
+The mean absolute percentage error when simulating the period from 01/05/2022 to 26/05/2023 at daily scale and 7 days horizon is 22.30%.

 ## Prophet vs Previous week demand for a week ahead forecasting